rhandypiedadmartinez/RadRemote/readme.md

 - 11000000 00111111

-Reverse (based on resources but didnt work for me, you can try by setting isReverse to false in the RemoteButton class )
+Reverse (based on resources but didnt work for me, you can try by setting isReverse to true in the RemoteButton class )
 - 10000000 01111111
 - 00000011 11111100